ibm-cloud-docs/vpc/security-groups-configure.md

    * **Name**: Enter a unique identifier for the security group, such as `my-security-group`.
    * **Resource group**: Select a resource group for the security group.

-   Once provisioning is complete, you cannot change the resoure group.
+   After provisioning is complete, you cannot change the resoure group.
    {: important}

    * **Tags**: (Optional) Enter tags to help you organize and find your security groups.
 You can add more tags later.
 For more information, see [Working with tags](/docs/account?topic=account-tag).